Cüneyt Arkın

-Fahrettin Cüreklibatır (7 September 1937 – 28 June 2022), better known by his stage name Cüneyt Arkın, was a Turkish film actor, director, producer and martial artist.
+Fahrettin Cüreklibatır (7 September 1937 – 28 June 2022), better known by his stage name Cüneyt Arkın, was a Turkish film actor, director, producer and physician.
 Having starred in somewhere around 300 movies and TV series, he is widely considered one of the most prominent Turkish actors of all time.
 Arkın's films have ranged from well-received dramas to mockbusters throughout his career spanning four decades.

+With Fatma Girik, he played in Sevişmek Yasak, Kolsuz Kahraman, Köroğlu, Vatan ve Namık Kemal, Büyük Yemin, Satın Alınan Koca, Murat ile Nazlı, Gönülden yaralılar, Önce Vatan, Gelincik.

 Early in his career, Arkın became known for starring in historical dramas taking place during the first centuries of the Ottoman Empire and Anatolian Seljuks, such as Malkoçoğlu Cem Sultan and Battal Gazi.
 While gaining success with such action-based films, he also took part in political films in the late 1970s, the most famous of those being The Adam Trilogy directed by Remzi Aydın Jöntürk.
 Arkın and Jöntürk continued their collaboration on many other films.
 Cüneyt Arkın and Fatma Girik are one of the most famous partnerships of Yeşilçam Turkish cinema.

 In the 1980s, Arkın became known abroad for the film Dünyayı Kurtaran Adam (The Man Who Saves The World, also known as Turkish Star Wars), a low-budget science fantasy martial arts film, tentatively famous for featuring bootlegged scenes from Star Wars.
 Today, the B movie has a cult following.

 Career

-While he was doing his military service as a reserve officer in his hometown of Eskişehir, he caught the attention of director Halit Refiğ during the filming of Şafak Bekçileri (1963) starring Göksel Arsoy.
+While he was doing his military service as a reserve officer in his hometown of Eskişehir, he caught the attention of director Halit Refiğ during the filming of "Şafak Bekçileri" (1963) about the airforce starring Göksel Arsoy.
 After completing his military service, he worked as a doctor in and around Adana.
 In 1963, he won the first prize in the Artist magazine.
 Seeking a job for a while, Cüneyt Arkın started acting in 1963 with the offer of Halit Refiğ and translated at least 30 films in two years.

 The fight scene in the end in film Gurbet Kuşları in 1964 was a breaking point in Arkın's career.
 After playing emotional and romantic young characters for a while, he turned to action films with the suggestion of Halit Refiğ.
 During this period, he studied acrobatics at the Medrano Circus in Istanbul for six months.
 By transferring what he learned here in the Malkoçoğlu and Battal Gazi Destanı series to the big screen, he brought a unique style to Turkish cinema.
 He soon became the most sought-after actor in adventure films.
 Although he started his film career with romantic young heroes, he continued with action films, but almost every character died.
 Throughout his career, he shot various genres from western to comedy, from adventure movies to social movies.
 Especially, Maden (1978) and Vatandaş Rıza (1979) occupy a special place in Cüneyt Arkın's career.